 UPDATE: Route 66 Reopens Following Crash

 PAINT TWP., Pa.
-(EYT) – State Route 66 near Country Fair is now open following a one-vehicle crash early this morning that shut down a portion of the roadway for several hours.
+(EYT) – State Route 66 near Country Fair reopened on Saturday evening following a one-vehicle crash early in the morning that shut down a portion of the roadway for several hours.

 Shippenville Elk Township Volunteer Fire Department, STAT MedEvac, Clarion Hospital EMS, and Clarion-based State Police were called to the scene.